rameztawfik/Revit-MCP-Bridge-for-Claude/README.md

 🔮 Future Roadmap
 -----------------

+*   \[ \] **Facilitate the Creation of Construction elements:** Using CSV files to create construction elements directly to claude to overcome the tocken limits.

 *   \[ \] **Automated Listener:** Implement a generic IExternalEventHandler in Revit to listen for file changes automatically (removing the need to click the button).

 *   \[ \] **More Read Tools:** Add specific tools to read Sheet Lists, Family Types, and Materials.